boostorg/hana/README.md

 > #### Tip for Sublime Text users
 > If you use the provided [hana.sublime-project](hana.sublime-project) file,
-> you can select the "Build current file" build system.
-You can then compile
+> you can select the "[Hana] Build current file" build system.
+When viewing a
-> the current file by pressing ⌘B.
+> file to which a target is associated (like a test or an example), you can
+> then compile it by pressing ⌘B, or compile and then run it using ⇧⌘B.

 ## Project organization